vishalgit101/UrlShortener-RedisCaching-EmailMicroService-RabbitMQ-Backend/README.md

 A high-performance, enterprise-grade **Spring Boot** application designed for scalable URL shortening.
 This project implements a Microservices architecture pattern, utilizing **Redis** for high-speed caching and rate limiting, **RabbitMQ** for asynchronous decoupling of the email service, and **Docker** for containerized deployment.

-The application is fully hosted on **Render** with a CI/CD pipeline integrated via GitHub Actions and Docker Hub.
+The application is fully hosted on **Render** with a CI/CD pipeline integrated via Docker Hub.

 ---